-Based on guidance from other DPAs up to now and the fact that IAB Europe does not in any way process, own, or decide on the use of specific TC Strings (nor is it involved in any "coordination" of the use of TC Strings), as well as relevant case law and its own interpretation of the GDPR, IAB Europe has not considered itself to be a data controller in the context of the TCF.
-In its decision, though, the APD takes a different position and says that IAB Europe is a controller regarding the processing of personal data in the form of TC Strings.
-Yet controllers are under additional obligations according to the GDPR.
+IAB Europe has not considered itself to be a data controller in the context of the TCF.
+This is based on previous guidance from other DPAs and the fact that IAB Europe does not in any way process, own, or decide on the use of specific TC Strings (nor is it involved in any "coordination" of the use of TC Strings), as well as relevant case law and its own interpretation of the GDPR.

+However, in its decision, the APD takes a different position and says that IAB Europe is a controller regarding the processing of personal data in the form of TC Strings.

-The APD decision requires IAB Europe to work with the APD to ensure that these obligations are met going forward: this includes notably establishing a legal basis for the TC String, ensuring effective technical and organisational monitoring measures in order to guarantee the integrity and confidentiality of the TC String, carrying out a data protection impact assessment (DPIA) with regard to the processing activities under the TCF and appointing a Data Protection Officer.
+Controllers are under additional obligations according to the GDPR, so the APD decision requires IAB Europe to work with the APD to ensure that these obligations are met going forward.
+This includes: establishing a legal basis for the TC String, ensuring effective technical and organisational monitoring measures in order to guarantee the integrity and confidentiality of the TC String, carrying out a data protection impact assessment (DPIA) with regard to the processing activities under the TCF and appointing a Data Protection Officer.